jonathanvdc/flame-brainfuck/docs/getting-started.md

 }
 ```

 You're welcome to replace `"flame-brainfuck"` by the name you picked for your project.
-If you build your project and produce an executable &ndash; which is, in my case, called `flame-brainfuck.exe` &ndash; then we can run the line prefixed by a dollar sign (`$`) below to get the given output.
+If you build your project and produce an executable &ndash; which is, in my case, called `flame-brainfuck.exe` &ndash; then you can run the line prefixed by a dollar sign (`$`) below to get the given output.

 ```
 $ ./flame-brainfuck.exe